Fin de partie (opera): History

 The Teatro alla Scala, Milan, commissioned the opera, and staged the premiere on 15 November 2018.
 The director of the premiere production was Pierre Audi, with set and costume designs by Christof Hetzer, and lighting design by Urs Schönebaum.
 The premiere production was a joint production between La Scala and Dutch National Opera (DNO), Amsterdam.
 The DNO staged the opera in March 2019.
 The production travelled to Paris in April–May 2022.
+A new production was staged at the Vienna State Opera in October 2024.

 On the recommendation of György Ligeti, Kurtág had seen a production of Beckett's play in Paris in 1957.
 This experience greatly affected Kurtág, which he described to the American music critic Jeremy Eichler as "one of the strongest experiences of my life".
 For his opera, Kurtág condensed the play, retaining around 60% of the French text.
 He has acknowledged his studies of the operas of Claudio Monteverdi as inspiration for his own opera.

 The original commission for the work arrived in 2010 from La Scala.
 Kurtág initially wished there to be no contract and no commission fee.
 The Ernst von Siemens Music Foundation provided financial support for the commission.
-Kurtág spent eight years on the composition of the opera, with assistance from his wife Marta.
+Kurtág spent eight years on the composition of the opera, with assistance from his wife Márta.
 Kurtág did not attend the world premiere performance because his frail health rendered him unable to travel from Budapest to Milan.